philling83/PT-Sept-2023/1-Section/16-week/2-day/README.md

 ## Creating your own promises

-If your async function does not automatically return a promise, like setTimeout/setInterval, you can use the promise constructor
+If your async function does not automatically return a promise, you can use the promise constructor

 Some async code, like fetch(), returns a promise by default.
 You would NOT use the promise constructor in that case